AdobeDocs/advertising.en/help/integrations/analytics/conversion-metrics-from-evars.md

 ---
-title: Create conversion metrics from Adobe Analytics eVars and props
+title: "Create conversion metrics from Adobe Analytics [!DNL eVars] and props"
-description: Configure custom success event metrics using eVar- and prop-level data.
+description: "Configure custom success event metrics using [!DNL eVar]- and [!DNL prop]-level data."
 feature: Integration with Adobe Analytics, Conversions
 ---
-# Create conversion metrics from Adobe Analytics eVars and props
+# Create conversion metrics from Adobe Analytics [!DNL eVars] and [!DNL props]

 *Advertisers with an Adobe Advertising-Adobe Analytics Integration Only*

 You can use success event metrics to optimize DSP packages and Search, Social, & Commerce campaigns based on Adobe Analytics site data that best fits your brand’s objectives.
-You can configure custom success event metrics based on your existing [!DNL Analytics] [eVars](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) and [props](https://experienceleague.adobe.com/docs/analytics/components/dimensions/prop.html) by funneling eVar- and prop-level data into an event.
+You can configure custom success event metrics based on [your existing [!DNL Analytics] [!DNL eVars]](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) and [your [!DNL props]](https://experienceleague.adobe.com/docs/analytics/components/dimensions/prop.html) by funneling [!DNL eVar]- and [!DNL prop]-level data into an event.
 Other [!DNL Analytics] metrics, including standard, custom, and reserved conversion metrics and traffic metrics, are automatically available in DSP and Search, Social, & Commerce.

 ![Usage example](/help/integrations/assets/a4adc-conversion-evar-example.jpg "Usage example")